dnvgl/DNVGLPyFramework/README.md

 The module `dnvgl.setup_utils` provides some helper functionality for the setup process.
-Currently it contains the module `version` for hanling version numbers in a consitent fassion.
+Currently it contains the module `version` for hanling version numbers in a consitent fassion and an extension to generate executables using PyInstaler.

 The module `dnvgl.framework` contains misc modules for application definition and helper functions.